tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 Here are some general techniques to follow when creating visuals:

 * To show a difference between two things, consider showing graphics side by side with a slight difference between them.
-* To keep the minimalist focus, try to communicate your ideas showing as few lines as possible.
+* To keep the minimalist focus, try to communicate your ideas by showing as few lines as possible.
 Check out [Jean-luc Doumont's Trees, maps, and theorems](/2009/06/25/page-layout-and-design-tips-from-jean-luc-doumonts-trees-maps-and-theorems/) for inspiration.
 Or read about how [Edward Tufte despises chart junk](/2010/11/01/what-is-chartjunk-visual-imagination-2/).
 * Use a change in color to draw attention to something; one subtle color change in an element can bring the reader's focus to what you're trying to highlight.
 (This is a tip from Doumont's book.)

 Overall, creating visuals might be a welcome change from writing.
 You're still working but not taxing the same part of the brain.